-Here’s an interesting titbit of behind-the-scenes trivia about My Fair Lady for musical film fans.
+Here’s an interesting titbit of behind-the-scenes trivia about My Fair Lady that fans of the musical film might enjoy.

 Most people know that Rex Harrison more or less spoke his way through his ‘singing’ numbers and that Audrey Hepburn’s voice was mainly dubbed by Marni Nixon – but things are never quite as simple as they are reported.